OplatekTomas/TVS_Player/README.md

 - A lot of HDD space for tv shows & around 5MB per TV show for cached images and data

+### Installation process:
+You can either download installation (which will take care of everything for you) or download and compile from source.
+If you want to compile from source make sure you also have K-Lite Codec Pack installed

 ### Dislcaimer:
 I'm not responsible for your actions - since it's only third alpha build expect errors Downloading and sharing TV shows might not be legal in wherever you live - check your law - I'm not responsible for your actions.